Terms of Service

 19.1 The Term of this Agreement takes effect on and from the Effective Date and continues for the Term of your Plan unless this Agreement is terminated earlier in accordance with the terms of this Agreement.

-20.1 Accounts can only be cancelled by the Customer by following the appropriate procedure by creating the appropriate support ticket within the help desk section of the Site, or by emailing support staff, however you will not be refunded any part of the Fee for any unused portion of the Service Plan billing cycle in which you terminate.
+20.2 To terminate this Agreement and your Account, you must follow the appropriate procedure set out on the Site, however you will not be refunded any part of the Fee for any unused portion of the Plan billing cycle in which you terminate, because you continue to have access to the Services to the end of your current Plan billing cycle.
 You are solely responsible for properly cancelling your Account.

 20.3 Verbal, physical, written, or other abuse (including threats of abuse or retribution) of any Coassemble customer, employee, member, or officer by Customer or its Authorised Users will result in immediate Account termination.

-20.7 the Customer undergoes a Change of Control to a competitor of Coassemble as determined by Coassemble;
+20.9 the Customer undergoes a change of control to a competitor of Coassemble as determined by Coassemble;

-20.9 the Customer commits a breach of this Agreement not capable of remedy.
+20.11 the Customer commits a breach of this Agreement and that breach has not been remedied within Business Days of being notified by Coassemble.

 21 Events Following Termination